AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-4/deployFireBase.md

 # App Deployment

-*Happiness is a butterfly, which when pursued, is always just beyond your grasp, but which, if you will sit down quietly, may alight upon you. —Nathaniel Hawthorne*
+*When the best things are not possible, the best may be made of those that are. —Richard Hooker*

 ## Overview and Intro to Hosting

-*When the best things are not possible, the best may be made of those that are. —Richard Hooker*

 Hosting is the process of making your application accessible to the internet.
-In the past, this involved buying a piece of hardware (a server), deploying your application to that server and creating your own firewall rules so that people could interface with your site or API(Serverless cloud functions).
+In the past, this involved buying a piece of hardware (a server), deploying your application to that server and creating your own firewall rules so that people could interface with your site or API(Serverless Cloud Functions).
 Nowadays there are numerous cloud services that do these types of things for us.
-One of those services is FireBase, and since we have already used FireBase to create our database, we will continue working with this technology.
+One of those services is FireBase, and since we have already been using FireBase to create our database, we will continue working with this technology.

-We've spent a lot of time in this course learning how to build APIs and we've on LOCALHOST.
+We've spent a lot of time in this course learning how to build APIs and using our **LOCALHOST**.

-  > As a reminder, localhost is basically a local server that we run our code on for testing and development purposes.
+  > As a reminder, **localhost** is a local server on our personal machine that we run our code on for testing and development purposes.

 As a recap, FireBase is a service that allows us access to the hundreds of thousands of servers that Google uses to run its business.
 Amazon Web Services (AWS) works in a very similar way.
 When these big companies have extra server space they rent out the resources to us so that we can make use of them for our projects.
 So when we say the servers are "in the cloud", we really just mean that the actual hardware lives somewhere else and is configurable over the internet.
-We are going to use some of these resources to "host" our API(Serverless cloud functions).
+We are going to use some of these resources to "host" our API(Serverless Cloud Functions).

 We learned why deploying our apps is a necessity. *We want everyone on the internet to be able to access what we've created, right?* Then eventually you can use these directions and what you learn here to deploy your Capstone app and everything else you build in the future!